Seven Powerful Coaching Questions

 I am fresh from a mastermind retreat with established coaches and brimming with excitement and gratitude.
 You know how it feels to be energized by powerful conversations?
 The rich relationships and collaborative learning are even more valuable when we harvest the gems and use them to transform our mindsets, habits and results.

-The moments with the biggest impact in my retreats are when powerful questions get asked at just the right time.
 The right question can do more to motivate a coaching client into playing a bigger game than reading a whole bookshelf of inspirational books or attending several ‘how to’ seminars.
-Why is that?
-Questions, when phrased and timed well, entice us to go inside and look around the many rooms of our heart-mind.
-We emerge knowing ourselves better than we did before.

 Here are seven great coaching questions to ask your clients, or yourself!